jbc-cp/csc202-assignments/projects/4/ass4.md

 Your project must include a short implementation writeup or "lab report", containing the following information:

-* instructions on how to call your program with a text of the user's choice.
 * the data definitions, and first lines & purpose statements of every function & method that you wrote.
 * A description of running the program on a large text file (> 1 Megabyte),